LearningHouseService/learninghouse/README.md

 - pressure_trend: Values of 'falling', 'rising', 'consistent'
 - month_of_year: 1 ('January'), 2 ('Februrary'), ...

-To enable the servie to use the data of your sensors as `features` for your brain, you have to give the service information about the data type.
+To enable the service to use the data of your sensors as `features` for your brain, you have to give the service information about the data type.
 For this put a sensors.json to the directory brain/config.
 List all your sensors and their data type.

 Example content of sensors.json: